Auto fit for multi-resolution

 Sizeproperty of Canvas will remain the same as the design resolution.

-Because Canvas can precisely obtain the size of the visible area of the screen when running, we can set up the alignment strategy of UI elements according to this size, making sure that all the UI elements can be correctly displayed in the visible area of the screen.
+In other words, the size of the Canvas is equal to the visible area of the screen, we can set sub UI elements automatically aligned to the Canvas border, making sure that UI elements can be correctly distributed in the visible area of the screen.